2023 Best Child Development & Family Studies Schools in Utah

 Request Information

-A rank of #4 on this year’s list means Weber State University is a great place for human development and family studies students.
-Located in the city of Ogden, WSU is a public school with a very large student population.
+Out of the 5 schools in Utah that were part of this year’s ranking, Weber State University landed the # 4 spot on the list.
+Located in the small city of Ogden, WSU is a public college with a very large student population.

 After completing their degree, human development graduates from WSU carry an average student debtload of $17,500.